Adedayo-Data/AdventureWorks-Analysis-V1/reports/Readme.md

-Directory to the dashboard created
+Directory to the dashboard created.

+To view the dashboard online, follow the link: